-He studied and did his PhD in Liverpool where he studied seaweed physiology, before spending 7 years in Germany working on oceanographic projects in the Antarctic, Arctic and Red Sea.
-After returning to the UK he established groups working on sea ice biogeochemistry, land-ocean interactions, and the production of biofuels from algal bioreactors.
+He studied and did his PhD in Liverpool in the 1980s where he studied seaweed physiology, before spending 7 years in Germany working on oceanographic projects in the Antarctic, Arctic and Red Sea.
+After returning to the UK in 1996 he established groups working on sea ice biogeochemistry, land-ocean interactions, and the production of biofuels from algal bioreactors.

 From 2009 to 2013 he held an Academy of Finland Distinguished Professorship and spent 2.5 years living in Helsinki while working at the Finnish Environment Institute (SYKE), where he still holds a visiting research professorship.
 In 2013 he also held a Chair in Arctic Marine Biology at Aarhus University, Denmark for 10 months.